 Red blood cell exchange

-This process is used in high-risk sickle cell patients to remove sickled red blood cells.
-It is typically done on a monthly basis to prevent further complications of sickle cell disease, but it may also be done in an emergency for patients in crisis.
+We use red blood cell exchange to remove sickled red blood cells in high-risk sickle cell anemia patients.
+This is typically done on a monthly basis to prevent further complications of sickle cell disease, but it may also be done in an emergency for patients in crisis.

 Therapeutic plasma exchange

 We perform plasma exchanges on children with the following conditions:

 Solid organ rejection after transplant surgery (primarily in heart rejection after a heart transplant)

 High antibody levels before, during or after heart transplant surgery

 Blood diseases such as thrombotic thrombocytopenic purpura (TTP) or hemolytic uremic syndrome (HUS)

 Leukemia – including children who are newly diagnosed and those who have abnormally high white blood cell counts prior to administering chemotherapy to remove excess white cells